Safa721/Programming-Languages-Analysis/README.md

 - r markdown file.
 Including the scripts that I've been working on.
 - r markdown.
 Includes the scripts and explanation for the steps and the answers to the questions that I've been working to solve.
 - HTML.
 Output file.

+## The questions I solved are:
+- What are the most using languages these days?
+- What the fresh graduates should expect?